• Home

 How to descend Tofana di Mezzo

-I already mentioned the descent route by the lake, towards rifugio Giussani.
+I already mentioned the descent route by the lake toward Rifugio Giussani.

-But if this is too much for you, take the lift down to Ra Vales station and walk the rest to the car.
-You can even continue to Col Druscie and from there you can walk to the car parking at Pie Tofana.
+If this is too demanding, you can take the lift down to Ra Vales station and walk the rest of the way to the car.
+You can also continue to Col Druscie and walk from there to the parking at Pie Tofana.

-Of course, if you feel strong enough, you can descend by following the ferrata Aglio and ferrata Olivieri, and then take another lift down to Pie Tofana.
-All these options are visible in the map given above.
+If you feel strong enough, you can descend via Ferrata Aglio and Ferrata Olivieri, then take another lift down to Pie Tofana.
+All these options are visible on the map above.

 My climb

-This was a part of a long tour for me, I walked from the car parking at Pie Tofana and climbed Tofana di Dentro.
-From there I continued to Tofana di Mezzo.
+This was part of a long tour for me.
+I walked from the parking at Pie Tofana and climbed Tofana di Dentro, then continued to Tofana di Mezzo.

-It took me around 6 hours and 50 minutes for the complete tour, and this includes a long rest at bivouac Baracca degli Alpini and also on the summit of Tofana di Dentro where I had my late breakfast.
-Around 1 hour and 20 minutes of this time was on the ferrata Lamon described here.
+The complete tour took me around 6 hours and 50 minutes, including a long rest at Bivacco Baracca degli Alpini and another on the summit of Tofana di Dentro, where I had a late breakfast.
+About 1 hour and 20 minutes of this time was spent on Ferrata Lamon.

-As you realize from the pictures, I did not have a clear sky, and views were limited due to clouds.
-But the weather remained stable, and the clouds made the whole atmosphere more exciting and dramatic.
+As you can see from the pictures, the sky was not clear, and views were limited by clouds.
+However, the weather remained stable, and the clouds made the atmosphere more dramatic.

-1. The first part between Tofana di Dentro and Forcella Tofana is much harder but all in all I would describe it as very moderate.
+The first part, between Tofana di Dentro and Forcella Tofana, is more demanding, but overall it can be described as moderate.

-Here you descend around 154 meters of elevation difference, it may not look much but there are exposed passages, see the picture below.
-My technical difficulty rating here is 5/10.
+Here you descend about 154 meters of elevation.
+This may not seem much, but there are exposed passages, as shown in the picture below.

 The first part of the ferrata.